zpbappi/zpbappi.github.io/_posts/2016-03-09-multi-currency-generic-money-in-csharp.md

 Best thing about it, you don't even have to think about any of these when you are writing your own currency converter.

+## I don't like typing Money<T> all the time.
+What do I do?
+Okay.
+If you have decided on a data type you will be using to represent the Money amount (and, it better be `decimal`), here's is a nice trick you can do.

+Inside your namespace declaration, type:
+{% highlight csharp %}
+using Money = Money<decimal>;
+{% endhighlight %}

+Then, you will be able to use it in a simplified for as:
+{% highlight csharp %}
+var m1 = new Money(42m, "USD");
+var m2 = new Money(100m, "AUD");
+// and so on...
+{% endhighlight %}

 ## So far, cool.
 However, why don't you have XYZ feature?
 Sorry, I didn't think about XYZ before.
 Please [create an issue](https://github.com/zpbappi/money/issues)